UEFA Certificate in Football Management (UEFA CFM)

 Location: UEFA headquarters, Nyon

-The 3rd seminar focuses on the oral examinations and the graduation ceremony.
+The two first days of the seminar are optional for the participants and will contain additional content, presentations & group work based upon the elective modules of the programme.
+The mandatory days focus on the oral examinations and the graduation ceremony.
 Moreover, participants will engage in a practical simulation activity based on the sports and commercial operations of a UEFA Champions League match.
-The oral examinations are an essential part of the programme and will be based around the assignments and modules studied on the programme.
+The oral examinations are an essential part of the programme and will be based on an elective module of participant’s choice.

 The formal graduation ceremony and dinner will take place in the evening of the last day of the 3rd face-to-face seminar for participants who have successfully completed the UEFA CFM.